Tips to make reading sex ed books to kids super easy

 Read it again that week

-Read the book again to your child, a few more times over the next week or two.
-Make sure you are nice and discrete about it ie slip it into the book pile or tell them that you really like this book and that you want to read it again!
-You don’t want to make a fuss of the book and make it feel different from any other books that you read.
+Read the book again to your child a few more times over the next week or two.
+Make sure you are nice and discrete about it, i.e. slip it into the book pile or tell them that you like this book and want to read it again!
+You don’t want to make a fuss about the book and make it feel different from any other books you read.

 But my child isn’t ready for this

 The most common complaint from parents about sex education books is that the book will open up topics and lead to questions before the child is ready.
-Most sex education books are written by authors with a sexuality background which means that child development will have been taken into consideration.
-Parent objection usually means that it is the parent who isn’t ready for the book.
+Most sex education books are written by authors with a sexual background, which means that child development will have been taken into consideration.
+Parent objection usually means that it’s the parent who isn’t ready for the book.

 Getting comfortable